fiwippi/go-ascii/README.md

+# Ascii Image Creator
-## ascii-image-creator
+## Overview

-library which takes an image as input and returns the image made out of coloured ascii characters
+Library which takes an image as input and returns the image made out of coloured ascii characters

-### installation
+## Install
 ```
 go get github.com/nadav-rahimi/ascii-image-creator
 ```

-### usage
+## Usage
 ```go
 // Get the font file as bytes and reading its data
 fontBytes, err := ioutil.ReadFile("font_file.ttf")